CHMMaas/LOLEinNL/README.md

-# LOLEinNL
-The evolution of the loss of life expectancy in patients with solid malignancies: a population-based study in the Netherlands, 1989-2019
+# The evolution of the loss of life expectancy in patients with solid malignancies: a population-based study in the Netherlands, 1989-2019

 **Background**